docksen/airset/README.md

   setPath(path: string, value: any): this

   /**
-   * Update a field under a path in the data
-   *
-   * - Update a field under a path in the current data and refresh the page
+   * Update a field under a path in the current data and refresh the page *
    * - To refresh the page, use the refresh method
    *
    * @param path field path